 Size and Weight

 It probably does not need to be said, but when buying a rangefinder, you will want to keep the size and weight of the rangefinder in mind.
-A rangefinder should be easy to use, and as such you will not want to have a rangefinder that will become a burden to use.
+A rangefinder should be intuitive, and as such you will not want to have a rangefinder that will become a burden to use.
 Ideally you will want a rangefinder that is lightweight and fits into your hand easy, making operating the tool as well as transporting it much easier.

 Ease of Use